microcks/microcks.io/content/documentation/using/monitoring.md

 * `/q/metrics` path for async-minion component

 From those endpoints, you will be able to collect resource consumption or perfromance metrics such as: JVM memory used, JVM thread pools, HTTP endpoints performance, Database queries performance and so on.

+## OpenTelemetry support

+Starting with Microcks `1.9.0`, the main webapp component now supports [OpenTelemetry](https://opentelemetry.io/) instrumention for logs, distributed tracing and metrics.

+OpenTelemetry is disabled by default and must be enabled using two different environment variables:

+* `OTEL_JAVAAGENT_ENABLED` is set to false by default, so you'll have to explicitly set it to `true`
+* `OTEL_EXPORTER_OTLP_ENDPOINT` is set to a local dummy endpoint, so you'll have to set it to an OpenTelemetry collector endpoint of your environment.
+Something like `http://otel-collector.acme.com:4317` for example.

+Check the dedicated [README](https://github.com/microcks/microcks/tree/1.9.x/observability) on GitHub to get more details.

+## Grafana dashboard

+Starting with Microcks `1.9.0`, we also provide a [Grafana](https://grafana.com/) dashbaord that allows you to easily track the performance and health status of your Microcks instance.

+This dashboard is using data coming from a Prometheus source so you don't have to enabled the full OpenTelemetry support to use it.
+Standard Prometheus endpoints scraped by your Prom instance will do the job.

+Check the dedicated [/dashbaords](https://github.com/microcks/microcks/tree/1.9.x/observability/dashboards) on GitHub to get more details.

+## Benchmark suite

+Starting with Microcks `1.9.0`, we also provide a benchmark suite as an easy way of validating/sizing/evaluating changes on your Microcks instance.
+It allows you to simulate Virtual Users on different usage scenarios and gather performance metrics of your instance.

+Check the dedicated [README](https://github.com/microcks/microcks/tree/1.9.x/benchmark) on GitHub to get more details.